 With no doubt, this epidemic has given people some time to think and discover their passions while also calling for innovation and adaptability.
 As they have been telecommuting, many have realized that they wish to strike on their own rather than go back to the office at a certain point.
 However, during such unprecedented times, launching a startup may be considered daunting or may even sound impossible for some.

-Yet, most people want to start a business to survive or to fulfill their passions and surprisingly enough, it is a good time to start a new one (Cervatius, 2021).
+Yet, most people want to start a business to survive or to fulfill their passions, and surprisingly enough, it is a good time to start a new one (Cervatius, 2021).
 Individuals seem to have realized the need for independence and freedom as they discovered the perks of being self-employed.
-Seeing that recessions are times of great need for change, it has called on a restructuring of business strategies.
+Seeing that recessions are times of great need for change, it has called for a restructuring of business strategies.

 Businesses surviving the COVID-19 pandemic

 As companies were forced to comply with safety lockdown regulations, circumstances made it challenging for many to survive and even more difficult for new ones to open (Fallon, 2020).
 Businesses were showing signs of trouble.
-However, not all businesses have suffered from the pandemic, some managed to thrive amid this recession due to the high demand for their services such as cleaning services, delivery services, fitness equipment and online fitness classes, landscaping companies, mask makers, telehealth services, to name a few (Fallon, 2020).
+However, not all businesses have suffered from the pandemic; some managed to thrive amid this recession due to the high demand for their services, such as cleaning services, delivery services, fitness equipment and online fitness classes, landscaping companies, mask makers, telehealth services, to name a few (Fallon, 2020).

 Taking the demand of the market into consideration, starting a business would require some planning to minimize the risk of the startup venturing into a failed mission.
 It is important not to feel dispirited by the bankruptcies of establishments and closure of firms.
 Entrepreneurs should ask themselves a set of questions such as: What are the most sought-after jobs at the time?
 Would this succeed?
 Is there a market for it?
 Are other people selling it?
 Is my product trending right now?